 Frequently Asked Questions

-If you’ve tried this Gimlet recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this Gimlet cocktail recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

 Gimlet